I did not read the supportive comments on

 I did not read the ugly comments over PAIL either.

-In fact I've read very few posts on the subject at all.
+In fact I've read very few posts on the

 I didn't need to.